nadanai263/nadanai263.github.io/index.md

 <img src="/assets/images/profile_.jpg" width="100" alt="me" align="right" hspace="40" vspace="15">

 Hi there!
 I am a scientist with a background in physics, bioengineering, and synthetic biology.
-I work on [cell-free synthetic biology](http://lbnc.epfl.ch/) at the [EPFL](https://www.epfl.ch/en/home/) in Lausanne, Switzerland.
+I work on [cell-free synthetic biology](http://lbnc.epfl.ch/) at [The University of Edinburgh](https://www.epfl.ch/en/home/).
 One of my long-term goals is to bring together experimental and computational techniques to serve synthetic biology, and to this end I have been teaching myself the basics of data-driven methods and machine learning.
-This personal website is an attempt to consolidate various techniques, tips, and tricks I have come across as I make this journey.
+This personal website is an attempt to consolidate various techniques, tips, and tricks I have come across as I dive into this field.
 It also contains a general blog of thoughts and ideas I find interesting.

 Thanks for visiting, and please feel free to get in touch!